 Rabbits are known to occur throughout the Camden Local Government Area.
-However, there is a significant rabbit population in the Spring Farm Bush Corridor that is causing damage to the bushland and creating a nuisance to neighbouring properties.
-The Rural Lands Protection Act 1998 lists rabbits as a 'declared pest' and requires land managers to continually control and suppress rabbit populations on their land.
+However, there is a significant rabbit population in the Spring Farm Bush Corridor that is causing damage to the bushland and creating a nuisance to neighboring properties.
+The Biosecurity Act 2015 lists rabbits as 'priority pests' and requires land managers to continually control and suppress rabbit populations on their land.